Nathan-Vanson/mpp/README.md

 ## Additional Notes

-Make sure **Python 3.10.x** is installed on your system as Binary Pattern is compatible with Python 3.10.x versions.
+Make sure **Python 3.10.x** is installed on your system as mpp is compatible with Python 3.10.x versions.